biolab/orange3/doc/visual-programming/source/widgets/unsupervised/mds.rst

 -  **Distances**

-Distance matrix
+A distance matrix

 -  **Data**

-Data set
+A data set

 **Outputs**:

 -  **Data**

-Data set with MDS coordinates.
+A data set with MDS coordinates.

 -  **Data subset**